cloudnativelabs/kube-router/docs/ipv6.md

-We are currently running this work off of the [prep-v2.0 branch](https://github.com/cloudnativelabs/kube-router/tree/prep-v2.0) and, as of the time of this writing, have released a [release candidate]() with this some dual-stack functionality built into it.
+We are currently running this work off of the [prep-v2.0 branch](https://github.com/cloudnativelabs/kube-router/tree/prep-v2.0) and, as of the time of this writing, have released a [release candidate](https://github.com/cloudnativelabs/kube-router/releases/tag/v2.0.0-rc1) with some dual-stack functionality built into it.

 Functions that currently support dual-stack on the v2.0.0 release line: